ORNL/papyrus/README.md

 The project's test suite can be run by executing:

     $ make test (or use 'ctest -V' for verbose test output)

+### Docker images

+To use the pre-built images, you can pull from Docker Hub:

+    docker pull oakridgelab/papyrus

+Papyrus is installed in /opt/papyrus/

 ## Repository contents